Developers: Feedback Functions

 There are a few different ways to control the behavior of Feedback Functions.

-various use cases for muted feedback: they can serve as flags for later conditionals, suppressed default kinds of feedback, or perhaps feedback that is interesting for analysis but not pedagogically helpful to give to the student.
+: Whether this piece of feedback is something that should be shown to a student.
+There arevarious use cases for muted feedback: they can serve as flags for later conditionals, suppressed default kinds of feedback, or perhaps feedback that is interesting for analysis but not pedagogically helpful to give to the student.
 They will still contribute to overall score, but not to the correctness of the submission.

-is meant to be conditionally shown; you can pass the condition to the activate field.
+: Whether or not this Feedback should be activated.
+This is useful for Feedback thatis meant to be conditionally shown; you can pass the condition to the

-when the Feedback is instantiated, or if it should be delayed until the Feedback is manually checked later.
+check should automatically happenwhen the Feedback is instantiated, or if it should be delayed until the Feedback is manually checked later.
 This is useful for Feedback that is meant to be activated later on in the execution of the control script, but should not be activated immediately.
 For example, this is how unit tests get grouped, and question pools are able to choose which questions to show.

-submission.
+: Whether or not this Feedback should contribute to the overall score of thesubmission.
 This is useful for Feedback that is meant to be shown to the student, but should not be counted towards their grade.

-• Suppression: This is not a feature of Feedback Functions, but a feature of reports.
+- Suppression: This is not a feature of Feedback Functions, but a feature of reports.
 You can

 suppress specific labels and categories of feedback, which means that they will be completely and utterly skipped during the resolver phase.
 They will still have their condition evaluated.